Work-In-Progress-For-Health/events/software-engineering-lightning-talks/index.md

-# Software Engineering Lightning Talks
+# Lightning Talks

 Draft - Work In Progress - Request For Collaboration

 ## Introduction

-NHS Wales has many software engineers, and many good ideas.
+NHS Wales has many people and many good ideas.
 We want to create a get-together where our teammates can do lightning talks to showcase ideas.

-This is a bit like a TED Talk event, with the talks being focused on software engineering, including practices, tooling, source code, learning and growth paths, and the like.
+A lightning talk event is a bit like a TED Talk event, typically with the talks being focused on a general area.

+For example, our group's first lightning talk event focused on software engineering, including practices, tooling, source code, learning and growth paths, and the like.

-For more please contact Joel Henderson (<joel.henderson@wales.nhs.uk>).
+If you would like to learn more about our lightning talks, or if you are curious about attending or presenting, then please get in touch with Joel Henderson (<joel.henderson@wales.nhs.uk>).

 ## Invitation

-Who: DHCW software engineers and related employees.
+Title: Lightning Talks on Agile, Analytics, Automation, AI.

+Who: NHS Wales staff and consultants who are keen to learn about our innovation and progress.

 What: Twelve fast talks to inspire our technical teams.

-Where: Tŷ Glan-yr-Afon, 21 Cowbridge Road, East Cardiff, CF11 9AD, Cymru.
+Where: GIG Cymru, Tŷ Glan-yr-Afon, 21 Cowbridge Road, East Cardiff, CF11 9AD, Cymru.

-When: July 2.
-9:00 a.m. - 12:30 p.m. talks, then 12:30 pizza lunch.
+When: September 10.
+10:00-12:00 for the talks, plus more throughout the whole day.

 Why: Soft launch our new ways of working using our new conference area.

-Capacity: 50 people (TBD).
+Capacity: 100 people in person.
 RSVP please.

+## Talks

+Each talk is 6 minutes, then a few minutes for people to ask questions online, for a maximum 9 minutes total.

+We want each presenter to have a few teammates in the crowd who are prepared with a few suitable questions, just in case no one else asks anything.
+In other words, we specifically want to seed questions, because this encourages more people to talk more.

+The next presenter will start immediately at the 10 minute mark because we're aiming to keep things on track.

-## Soft launch
+## Schedule

-We intend this to be a "soft launch" of our new conference area, and of our new ways of working.
-In other words, this is more like a first experiment with hosting this kind of event, and is less like a fully-professional fully-perfect conference.
+We want to aim for one theme = one

+**Meet and greet**:

+* 09:00 Meet and greet with coffee and donuts - presenters please come and test your slides

+**Morning lightning talks**:

+* 10:00 Opening remarks

+* 10:10 Agile (talk 1)

+* 10:20 Agile (talk 2)

+* 10:30 Analytics (talk 3)

+* 10:40 Analytics (talk 4)

+* 10:50 Break for 10 minutes

+* 11:00 Midway remarks

+* 11:10 Automation (talk 5)

+* 11:20 Automation (talk 6)

+* 11:30 AI (talk 7)

+* 11:40 AI (talk 8)

+* 11:50 Closing remarks

+**Lunch**:

+* 12:00 Lunch hour with pizza.
+[RSVP](joel.henderson@wales.nhs.uk) with your favorite pizza type and any dietary preferences and needs

+**Afternoon breakout sessions**:

+The afternoon breakout sessions are optional, and you can join whichever ones you wish.
+Each session is capped at 50 people in person so [RSVP](joel.henderson@wales.nhs.uk).

+* 13:00 = 1 p.m.: Agile breakout session (optional)

+* 14:00 = 2 p.m.: Analytics breakout session (optional)

+* 15:00 = 3 p.m.: Automation breakout session (optional)

+* 16:00 = 4 p.m.: AI breakout session (optional)

+## Ideas for presenters

+If you're considering becoming a presenter and you're seeking slide ideas, here are [six slide ideas](six-slide-ideas/).
+You can even time your presentation to one minute per slide, which makes it easy to stay on track.

+If you're considering becoming a presenter and you're seeking ways to make your presentation better, here are [communication strategies](communication-strategies).
+You can even practice these on your peers ahead of time.

 ## Themes